-Choosing the right spinning line for bass fishing reels can pretty pretty overwhelming at times.
+Choosing the right fishing line for bass fishing spinning reels can pretty pretty overwhelming at times.
 I remember when I was a college angler, I was flat-out broke and found a bunch of complicated advice on the internet.
 I was no finesse-fishing guru and for every three folks who would swear by one type of line, there would be another three saying the exact opposite.
 I think that messes with all of us alot in bass fishing.
 Information overload is a real thing, so I wanted to put this piece together to help you make a comfortable decision the next time you’re putting line on a new spinning reel.

 I’m going to break it down into three primary categories—fluorocarbon, monofilament and braided line.
 Each have a time and a place and to be totally honest, you can’t really go wrong with either of them.
 Depending on the way you like to fish, each of these lines can be advantageous to you.